Road to Hana Day 3 – the incredible Pipiwai Trail to the bamboo forest and 7 Sacred Pools

 The planked pathways of the of the Pipiwai Trail leading through the bamboo forest during our Road to Hana trip in Maui, Hawaii - full story on funkyjunkinteriors.net

-… the bamboo ended and we reached this deep dark jungle walk.
+… the bamboo forest overhead ended and we entered this deep jungle walk.

 I will never forget the feeling I felt in this movie-like setting.
 It was like we entered Avatar.